 What Drives a Social Media Marketing Strategy?

-Yet social media is just a single tool, in a process that involves your website, email and phone conversations, and the helpful, engaging content that your customers want.
+Yet social media is just a single tool, in a process that involves your website, SEO, email and phone conversations, and the helpful, engaging content that your customers want.

 Social Media Creates a Context

 Social media is a cluster of websites/services that help users create a context for connecting, networking and sharing experiences, viewpoints, and materials.

 When you see people trade inside jokes with their family and close friends, or grandparents repond to their grandkids birthday pics or Halloween costumes, you see the context is personal.
 It’s almost the opposite of Google.
 It’s right brain vs left brain, art vs math.
 The reference point isn’t your product/brand, it’s their life and the people in it.